 Get someone to look over your CV and statement.
 Preferably, this should be one of your lecturers or someone who has appointed PhD students in the past.
 Get some tips from them as to how to improve and what they would look for.
 Proof read several times.
 Make sure you have included everything required by the application (a completed form, a CV, a statement, your transcripts, your English language qualifications, whatever is required by the University you are applying to).
 Hit the submit button and cross your fingers.

 *These are tips for applying for advertised PhDs.
-If you want to find a supervisor and convince them to help you write a funding advert, that’s possible too, but it’s a bit of a different process.
+If you want to find a supervisor and convince them to help you write a funding application, that’s possible too, but it’s a bit of a different process.